tmp2tmp/eee/docs/README.md

 - [Function call resolutoin is supported](call_resolution.md)
   Runtime function call resolutoin based on the inheritance hierarchies of the arguments is supported
 - Arbitrary number of virtual/non-virtual arguments can be arbitrarily mixed.
-  &nbsp; Three types of virtual parameters of Vane can also be freely mixed.
+  &nbsp; Three sorts of virtual parameters of Vane can also be freely mixed.
 - [Virtual & mutiple inheritance of virtual argument types](diamond.md) are supported
 - [Covariant return types are supported](covariant_return_types.md)
 - Virtual functions are implemented as function `objects':